stamat/poops/README.md

 1. Poops bundles the component with `react-dom/server` for Node.js and calls `renderToString`
 2. The rendered HTML is stored and made available as a Nunjucks global variable
-3. The client entry is bundled for the browser (same as a regular `scripts` entry)
+3. The client entry is bundled for the browser (same as a regular script entry)
 4. At runtime, React hydrates the pre-rendered HTML, making it interactive

-SSG runs after Styles but before Scripts and Markups in the build pipeline.
 Poops does not need `react` or `react-dom` as its own dependency — they are resolved from your project's `node_modules`.

-In watch mode, changes to JSX/TSX files trigger SSG re-rendering followed by a markup recompile.
+In watch mode, changes to JSX/TSX files trigger re-rendering, and markup is recompiled only when the rendered output actually changes — so editing a regular script won't cause unnecessary markup rebuilds.

 ### Styles